Buckland Museum of Witchcraft and Magick

 The museum is located about 10 minutes from downtown.

+Parking behind the building and along the street.
 Photos are allowed (no flash) but the curator respectfully asks no video.

 Check the museum's website for current opening times and tickets.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook